A Parent's Job as a Role Model

 Parents Have a Huge Influence on Child

 What is the take-home message?
 The main thing for you to realize is that you have far more influence on your child than you probably realize.
 Your child is going to pattern himself after you.
 That is how nature set it up.
 Your job as a parent is to be the best role model that you can be.
 True, it is hard, but that is the way it is (read some Parenting Quotes for inspiration.).

 The following is a story I heard recently that brings out the extent to which your child learns from your actions.

-A certain kindergarten teacher once warned a group of parents to be careful how they behave in front of their children.
-"By the way your children play in school," she said.
+A certain kindergarten teacher once warned a group of parents to be careful about how they behave in front of their children.
+"By the way, your children play in school," she said.
 "I know which of you treat each other respectfully.
 I know which of you use foul language at home.
 I know everything about how you behave in your home by the way your child plays, talks, and behaves."